![]() |

 Making Debian Livable |

 Over the years using Linux, I've come to settle on this series of steps to follow to get a fresh Debian installation up to snuff for my usual usage.
+These days I deselect the option to install a desktop environment, preferring instead to use MATE.

 To turn caps-lock into the left control key for text consoles, add this to /etc/rc.local: